Saeed-Hessami/hello-world/README.md

 # hello-world
 Learning GitHub
-I am new to this environment and try to learn as much as I can.
+I am new to this environment.
+I am trying to learn as much as I can.